mosn/layotto/docs/en/start/configuration/start-apollo.md

 ./layotto start -c ../../configs/config_apollo.json
 ```

+>Q: The demo report an error?
+>
+>A: With the default configuration, Layotto will connect to apollo's demo server, but the configuration in that demo server may be modified by others.
+So the error may be because some configuration has been modified.
+>
+> In this case, you can try other demos, such as [the etcd demo](en/start/configuration/start.md)
 ## Step 3.
 Run the client demo

 The client demo calls Layotto to add, delete, modify, and query configuration